HorizenLabs/zkverify-docs/docs/tutorials/06-submit-proofs/04-risc0_proof_submission.md

 - Select your account (you must have some ACME).
 - Choose the `settlementRisc0Pallet` and the call `submitProof`.
-- Inside the field `vkU8` paste the verification key (i.e. the image id of the code whose execution you want to verify), making sure to prepend it with hexadecimal prefix `0x`.
+- Inside the field `vkOrHash` select `Vk` and paste the verification key (i.e. the image id of the code whose execution you want to verify), making sure to prepend it with hexadecimal prefix `0x`.
 - Inside the field `proof` paste the proof, making sure to prepend it with hexadecimal prefix `0x`.
 - Inside the field `pubs` paste the public inputs, making sure to prepend it with hexadecimal prefix `0x`.
 - Click on `submitTransaction`.